 Physical Demands / Work Environment

 Punctual, regular, and consistent attendance is required.
-Normal amount of sitting, average mobility to move around an office environment; able to conduct normal amount of work at a computer.
+Normal amount of sitting, average mobility to move around an office environment.
+Able to conduct normal amount of work at a computer.
 May require on-call availability and may require working during non-business hours and on weekends.
 May require travel to various locations on and off the university campus.

 Diversity, Equity and Inclusion